dbyrne978/back-log-buddy/README.md

   Color changes based on CompletionStatus (green = current, red = backlog, grey = complete)

 TODO:
-form validation for new backlog item no duplicate keys no empty title add color change to CompletionStatus add update to CompletionStatus add edit to title/format (with validation) hide BacklogItemAdder add drag and drop add columns columns merge if on smaller screen add floating labels to title and format in BacklogItemAdder
+Create Modal instead of alert when duplicate title/format is added add color change to CompletionStatus hide BacklogItemAdder add drag and drop add columns columns merge if on smaller screen add floating labels to title and format in BacklogItemAdder add catches to the services